vazhka-dolya/Shapeshift/README.md

 Some tips/notes:
 - Since the models get loaded at a different address, using something like [*katarakta PT4*](https://github.com/vazhka-dolya/katarakta/releases/tag/vpt4) or the upcoming *kataraktaCS* add-on won't work by default with *Shapeshift*.
 You can, however, change a model's textures before extracting it and the model will still have those textures when it gets loaded.
 - You can use a ROM with a *Fast64* model and still use *Shapeshift* to replace this model with something else, allowing you to use a *Fast64* model together with other models in some cases.
-- After loading a model on top of Mario, you can use the *Load Back Mario* button to load back Mario's model.
-If you're loading a model on top of a *Fast64* model, then use the *Load Back F64 Model* button.
+- After loading a model on top of Mario, you can use the **Load Back Mario** button to load back Mario's model.
+If you're loading a model on top of a *Fast64* model, then use the **Load Back F64 Model** button.
 - If you're extracting Mario's model, then you have to use an extended ROM for that.
 - Going to another stage will reset the model back to what it was originally.
-- - There is a way to prevent this from happening, which might get added in a future update.
+  - There is a way to prevent this from happening, which might get added in a future update.

 # Installing and using
 1. Make sure you have the [latest version](https://github.com/projectcomet64/M64MM/releases/latest) of *M64MM3* installed.